Jordan-H\"older decomposition of regular $(a, b)$-modules: Introduction

 \section{Introduction}

+Let $f:(\CC^{n+1}, 0)\ra(\CC, 0)$ be a germ of holomorphic function with an isolated singularity at the origin.
+The lattice introduced by \textsc{E.~Brieskorn} in \cite{brieskorn}

+where $\Omega_0^{p}$ are germs of holomorphic $p$-forms at the origin, is endowed with several structures: a structure as free $\CC\{a\}$-module and $\CC\{\{b\}\}$-module, where $a:=f\cdot$ and $b:= \df \wedge \diff^{-1}$, a V-filtration and two different mixed Hodge structures defined by Varchenko (\cite{varchenko}) and Steenbrink (\cite{steenbrink}).

-The Brieskorn module of a germ of holomorphic function $f:\CC^{n+1}\ra\CC$ with an isolated singularity at the origin introduced by E~\textsc{Brieskorn} in \cite{brieskorn} can be formally completed for the operation $b:=\df \wedge \diff^{-1}$.
-The result is called {\ab} and can be defined in an abstract way as: \begin{definition} An {\ab} is a free $\CCb$-module $E$ of finite rank over the ring of formal power series in $b$, endowed with a $\CC$-linear endomorphism `$a$' which satisfies:
+Many invariants of the hypersurface singularity, such as the spectrum and complex monodromy (cf. \cite{schulze2}) can be computed using the $\CC\{a\}$-module and $\CC\{\{b\}\}$-module structure.
+Following the work of \textsc{D.~Barlet} we are therefore interested in the properties of the $b$-adic completion of the Brieskorn lattice considered as an abstract algebraic structure called {\ab} (\cite{abmodules}): \begin{definition} An {\ab} is a free $\CCb$-module $E$ of finite rank over the ring of formal power series in $b$, endowed with a $\CC$-linear endomorphism `$a$' which satisfies: